-13. A statutory merger is a(n)
+- 13. A statutory merger is a(n) - A. business combination in which only one of the two companies continues to exist as a legal corporation. - B. business combination in which both companies continue to exist. - C. acquisition of a competitor. - D. acquisition of a supplier or a customer. - E. legal proposal to acquire outstanding shares of the target's stock.

-- A. business combination in which only one of the two companies continues to exist as a legal corporation. - B. business combination in which both companies continues to exist. - C. acquisition of a competitor. - D. acquisition of a supplier or a customer. - E. legal proposal to acquire outstanding shares of the target's stock.
+AACSB: Reflective thinking AICPA BB: Critical Thinking AICPA FN: Measurement Accessibility: Keyboard Navigation combinations.

-AACSB: Reflective thinking AICPA FN: Measurement Blooms: Remember Difficulty: 2 Medium
+Blooms: Remember

-Learning Objective: 02-03 Define the term business combination and differentiate across various forms of business combinations.
+Learning Objective: 02-03 Define the term business combination and differentiate across various forms of business